hanksudo/titler/README.md

 titler
 =====

-Easily way to copied title and link to a specific format.
+Easy way to copied title and link to a specific format.